The Glory Years or Glory Days or something else

 After its discovery by a group of hunters in 1959, the Forest Service installed a locked gate at its entrance, allowing only expert climbers to enter.
 A good thing, because almost immediately, Papoose requires ropes and special equipment to survive a drop-off of 50 feet.
 As one expert climber told Sauni, "It's a very challenging environment.
 Not many people are capable of going into this cave and coming out in one piece."

-For our 2015 show “Middle Earth,” a group from the Gem State Grotto were our guides, and took the Outdoor Idaho crew (Sauni and Pat Metzler and later Troy Shreve) to a depth of 500 feet.
+For our 2015 show “Middle Earth,” a group from the Gem State Grotto were our guides, and took the Outdoor Idaho crew—Sauni and Troy Shreve—to a depth of 500 feet.
 They worked their way through tight squeezes and complex passageways that could keep a novice lost for weeks.
 One false move could mean cascading through an ice-cold waterfall or dropping dozens of feet onto hard limestone rock.

 But in Papoose, the silent killer is hypothermia, with an average temperature of 36 degrees and 98 percent humidity.
 "It’s virtually impossible not to get wet, something I discovered with my first rappel into the cave,” said Sauni.